Monorepos with pnpm and changesets

 }

-Create your first package (from either the apps or packages folder):
+Create your first package inside apps/ or packages/:

 pnpm create vite frontend --template react-ts